restartus/restart/model/model0/README.md

 Then you can use streamlit to run this by importing model.py

 ```
-streamlit run dashboard.py
+streamlit run dashboard0.py
 ```

-## The design of the demo
+## The design of the demo v1 called dashboard.py (not working yet
 the first page
 1. Modify the burn rate as needed. this is hard with streamlit
 2. Update the costs as needed with a slider